nereusx/unix-utils/README.md

 My tiny unix utilities, use 'gcc-musl' for better results.

 * [path++ man page](https://github.com/nereusx/unix-utils/blob/master/pathpp/path%2B%2B.pdf):
-A utility to cleanup the path from duplicated or non-exists directories.
+A utility to cleanup the path from duplicated or non-existing directories.

 * [dof man page](https://github.com/nereusx/unix-utils/blob/master/dof/dof.pdf) (do-for):
 A utility to run commands for each file/item of a list.